a11yproject/a11yproject.com/src/posts/2021-08-25-starting-a-design-with-accessibility.md

 Writing the content in a numbered list lets us be clear on:

-- the source order of elements in the HTML (this is the order that a screen reader will read the page in);
+- The source order of elements in the HTML.
+This is the order that a screen reader will read the page in.
-- the hierarchy of elements on the page (which can help us make choices about layouts on different screen sizes)
+- The hierarchy of elements on the page.
+This helps us make choices about layouts on different screen sizes.
-- the focus order of the page (to make sure it's logical and meaningful).
+- The focus order of the page.
+This helps us make sure it's logical and meaningful.

 Writing headings lets us divide the page up into logical sections.
 Screen reader users often use headings as a way of navigating around a page.